 Needless to say, we need to keep a balanced perspective when it comes to our love walk.
 Like Jesus, Paul, Peter, John and others, take the middle road between the extremes of soft love and tough love, moving to one extreme or another as the situation demands and as led of the Spirit.
 Avoid being one-dimensional.
 The LORD’s not one-dimensional and we’re called to imitate Him (Ephesians 5:1).
 Being a perpetually passive doormat that enables people to continue in their error is not what the Bible encourages, nor does it advocate being a rash fool who’s overly gung-ho with confronting and rebuking, which is abusive and usually results in unnecessary strife.
 Some situations call for the more gentle forms of agape, while others the harder variety.
 Stubbornly holding to a one-dimensional (and erroneous) notion of agape is sloppy agape.
 Stay in prayer and trust your spiritual instincts.
 If you miss it, be honest about it, get cleaned up (1 John 1:9), and continue on in love toward God and people, which are the two most important commands (Matthew 22:35-40).

 (For more details on this topic see this video).

-NOTE: This teaching was taken from Dirk’s 2012 book The Believer’s Guide to Forgiveness & Warfare.
+NOTE: This article was taken from The Believer’s Guide to FORGIVENESS & WARFARE.
 To purchase a copy go here (both print and eBook versions are available).